-A motorized star tracker camera mount is a key piece of kit for long-exposure astrophotography – and in this guide we show you some of the best star trackers available.
+The best star trackers are a key piece of kit for long-exposure astrophotography – and in this guide we'll show you what's on the market and how to buy one.

-But why does your DSLR or mirrorless camera need a star tracker for astrophotography?
-The trouble with photographing the night sky is that the stars move, or rather, they appear to.
-Earth rotates once every 23 hours 56 minutes and 4 seconds – and so do you – so the position of stars appears to constantly move.
+The Earth rotates once every 23 hours 56 minutes and 4 seconds – and so do you – so the position of stars appears to constantly move too.
 Try a long exposure of just 30 seconds and you’ll get blurred stars.
-The ultimate proof of that is a star-trail photo, which literally shows the path of stars in the night sky over a few hours.
+The ultimate proof of that is a star-trail photo (opens in new tab), which literally shows the path of stars in the night sky over a few hours.

 • See also: Best timelapse cameras (opens in new tab)

-There are a few issues you need to be aware of when purchasing a star tracker; portability, the weight they can hold, the ease of polar alignment, and battery life.
-There are several star trackers available, though all are different, meeting slightly different requirements.
-It all depends on what your goals are.
+There are a few things to consider when purchasing a star tracker; portability, the weight they can hold, the ease of polar alignment, and battery life.
+Of course there are many star trackers available, though all meet slightly different requirements.
+As with all photography accessories – the best one depends on what your goals are!

 If you’re restricted on the weight of your camera bag, but need a long battery life, look no further than the iOptron SkyTracker Pro.
-What's more, and over the older generation of SkyTracker, we have to say that the feel of the Pro has drastically improved – despite iOptron switching out the metal components, we are left with a set up that doesn't feel that it's going to fall apart during observations: everything is welded beautifully together.
+Over the older generation of SkyTracker, the feel of the Pro has improved – despite iOptron switching out the metal components, you are left with a set up that doesn't feel that it's going to fall apart during observations: everything is welded beautifully together.
 Seasoned astrophotographers may miss the cast metal fixtures, but the SkyTracker Pro doesn't suffer without them.

 A much more basic version than the brand’s souped-up iOptron SkyGuider Pro (featured below), the SkyTracker Pro’s built-in battery lasts for 24 hours, though it can be recharged via an external battery via micro USB.
 The tracker has a loading capacity of 3kg: loading a DSLR even slightly heavier than this caused the SkyTracker Pro to struggle somewhat – a counterbalance will rectify the problem, but it's worth noting that you won't be able to push the SkyTracker Pro much more beyond its capacity.
 Choose your lenses wisely!

-Meanwhile, alignment is via a precision polarscope with an impressive eight brightness levels, as well as a smartphone app (iOptron Polar Scope for iOS and Polar Finder for Android).
-The app needs to be purchased separately at an extra cost, but alignment is a breeze once installed on our iPhone.
+Meanwhile, alignment is via a precision polarscope with an impressive eight brightness levels, as well as a smartphone app (iOptron Polar Scope for iOS (opens in new tab) and Polar Finder for Android (opens in new tab)).
+The app needs to be purchased separately at an extra cost, but alignment is a breeze once installed.
 The SkyTracker Pro also runs quite quietly, although it does vibrate as expected – no slippage was encountered though and the exposures we took provided images with pin-sharp stars.

 Something we discovered – and it’s important to note – is that both iOptron products use a platform that can’t handle motion time-lapses.
 Nevertheless, the SkyTracker offers four tracking rates; stars, 1/2 speed, lunar and solar, so you can also use it to photograph the Moon and even solar eclipses.(opens in new tab)